FrancesCoronel/personal-website-v3/site/content/adventures/2016-04-07-awesome-web-dev-tips-fullstack-academy.md

 Learn from the best of the best.

-Seriously, there’s an entire series from the Google Developers YouTube team dedicated to cool plugins.
+Seriously, there's an entire series from the Google Developers YouTube team dedicated to cool plugins.

 ## 2. Messing with the Terminal